The Hidden Costs of Glass Bottles

 Recycling and End-of-Life: A Circular Economy

 While glass may seem like a sustainable option at first glance, its heavy environmental costs—from raw material extraction to transportation—make it a less ideal choice than many might assume.
-Paper-based packaging, on the other hand, as proven by several life cycle assessments, offers a more environmentally friendly solution that addresses many of the challenges posed by glass.
-So, take meaningful steps towards environmental sustainability, reducing glass and plastic pollution, and conserving resources for generations to come.
-All you need to do is choose Blueprint's boxed water.
+Paper-based packaging, on the other hand, as proven by several life cycle assessments, offers a more environmentally friendly solution.
+It addresses many of the challenges posed by glass.